text here. Few sentances.PROS

 It leaves smaller antennas in the dust.
 It comes as no surprise that this big antenna pulls in signals that are simply out of reach for more petite competitors.
-The Solid Signal Blog tests the ClearStream 2V against the Solid Signal HD-Blade (Est. $30) -- a Solid Signal-made flat antenna that's very similar in looks and performance to the Mohu Leaf (Est. $40) -- and finds that the 2V performs much better, even when mounted in a less-than-ideal orientation considering its somewhat directional design.
-User reviews at Amazon.com and BestBuy.com are ample and largely positive -- more than 90 percent of the nearly 170 owners posting at BestBuy.com say they would recommend the ClearStream 2V to a friend.
+The Solid Signal Blog tests the ClearStream 2V against the Solid Signal HD-Blade (Est. $30) -- a Solid Signal-made flat antenna that's very similar in looks and performance to the Mohu Leaf 30 (Est. $35) -- and finds that the 2V performs much better, even when mounted in a less-than-ideal orientation considering its somewhat directional design.
+User reviews at Amazon.com and BestBuy.com are ample and largely positive -- roughly 92 percent of the nearly 875 owners posting at BestBuy.com say they would recommend the ClearStream 2V to a friend.

 Maybe your friends and loved ones will think it's a modern sculpture.
 Speaking realistically, you need to really want to have an indoor antenna for TV reception to consider the ClearStream 2V a welcome addition to your viewing room.
 Its large size (20 by 35.5 by 6.5 inches) is impossible to miss in plain sight, though if luck is with you, you may be able to tuck it behind a piece of furniture or your TV.
-If you don't need VHF coverage where you live, you may prefer the cleaner look and narrower dimensions of the original ClearStream 2 (Est. $80) , which omits the VHF dipole, though you won't save significant money opting for it and could wind up paying more.
 If outdoor mounting is a possibility, the ClearStream 2V is built to withstand such use.
 Another popular alternative is to mount this antenna in an attic.

 It's a balancing act.
 For the money, no other TV antenna in its reception class performs better.
 However, there are certainly trade-offs in terms of aesthetics if you are considering using the ClearStream 2V for indoor use.
-If you live in an area where signals are reasonably strong, a smaller, much easier to hide, and less-expensive antenna such as the Mohu Leaf (Est. $40) or even a plain old rabbit ears and loop antenna such as the RadioShack Budget TV Antenna (Est. $15) could do the trick.
-In areas where even the ClearStream 2V won't work, your only alternative is to go straight to a large, roof-mounted antenna could be you next best option.
+If you live in an area where signals are reasonably strong, a smaller, much easier to hide, and less-expensive antenna such as the Mohu Leaf 30 could do the trick.
+In areas where even the ClearStream 2V won't work, a large, roof-mounted antenna could be you next best option.

-Antennas Direct - ClearStream 2V Long-Range HDTV Antenna, Contributors to BestBuy.com, As of November 2013
+Antennas Direct - ClearStream 2V Long-Range HDTV Antenna - Black/Silver, Contributors to BestBuy.com, As of January 2016